liuzhousi/FPGC4/Documentation/docs/gpu.md

 422 pixels * 262 lines * 60 FPS = 6.633840 MHz (6.632653MHz works fine)
 ```
 The PLL responsible for generating the GPU clock is configured to multiply 50MHz by 13, and divide it by 98.
-This makes the refresh rate 59.989Hz.
+This makes the refresh rate 59.989Hz, close enough to the NTSC standard of 59.94Hz.
-Since a real CRT TV is used, and NTSC is officially 59.94Hz, this may or may not cause some issues.
-Though I am not sure if 60Hz or 59.94Hz would be better, since I do not use NTSC color encoding.
-For my relatively new Trinitron, 60Hz is not an issue.